To create Real AI for Real People in the real world, FCAI's research HAS THREE OBJECTIVES:

-AI does not understand the user.
-We will provide AI with the capability to understand the user, which is a prerequisite for making AI understandable.
-Modeling the user and the interaction will help AI understand the user and vice versa.
+AI does not yet understand users.
+We need to open the “black box” of many AI methods: to understand how methods such as neural networks operate and what are the uncertainties inherent to their outputs.
+Modeling the user and the interaction will help the AI understand the user and vice versa.
 The outcome is AIs that are able to augment human capabilities in a multitude of tasks.

 Agile probabilistic AI

-Contributes to challenges I and III by new methods needed for the next generation of machine learning with efficient, interpretable reasoning capability, by cross-breeding modern machine learning and simulator-based inference.
+Contributes to objectives I and III with new methods needed for real AIs to have efficient and interpretable reasoning capabilities.
+This requires cross-breeding modern machine learning and simulator-based inference.

 Privacy-preserving and secure AI

-Contributes to challenges I and II with security and privacy research.
+Contributes to objectives I and II with security and privacy research.
 We develop realistic adversary models to build effective tools and techniques that practitioners can use to build dependable AI systems.

 Contributes to objectives II and III by developing methods for collaborative forms of AI: their ability to infer human beliefs and abilities from observations and predicting the consequences of their actions on humans.
 These are AIs with which people can naturally work and solve problems, and which demonstrate the ability to better understand our goals and abilities, take initiative more sensitively, align their objectives with us, and support us.